minhsqtruong/LaTIS/README.md

 ```

 ### Things still need to be done
 * Write a script that automatized the benchmark.
-Write now the executables are made but are not run.
+Right now the executables are made but are not run.
 * Add basic ISA to the database.
 * Run benchmark on known system.
 * Write a script to visualize the spike in throughput benchmark.